 I often talk to startups and small businesses that are struggling with content marketing.

 The problem stems from mismatched expectations and a fundamental misunderstanding of how content marketing works.
-See, it’s not as easy as hiring a cheap writer, asking them to brainstorm ideas, inserting the keyword in your title, sprinkling it across the article, and hoping for the best.
+It’s not as simple as hiring a cheap writer, stuffing keywords to make that SEO plugin indicator green, and hoping for the best.

 It’s my hope that through this article, designing a great content strategy will become an intuitive process rather than a formulaic one.

 Imagine you own a business that sells these adorable plushes.

 In an ideal world, you have a market monopoly and are known as the place to get these plushes.
 You even have the best prices!

 Let’s snap back to reality though.
 For every popular and profitable business, competition is inevitable.
 There are niche stores, there’s a giant elephant in the room called Amazon, and dozens of other stores that are sourcing the plushes from the same factories you’re using.